Play It Again, Sam (play)

-Play It Again, Sam is a 1969 Broadway play written by and starring Woody Allen.
+Play It Again, Sam is a 1969 Broadway play written by and originally starring Woody Allen.
 A substantial hit, it ran for more than a year and helped build Allen's reputation as a performer who could portray a comedic romantic lead as well as the neurotic persona for which he was best known at the time.
 The play became the basis for a 1972 film of the same name, starring Allen and directed by Herbert Ross.

 Plot

 The play is about a recently divorced film magazine writer, Allan Felix, who is trying to restart his romantic life.
 Eventually he falls in love (and has a brief affair) with Linda, the wife of his best friend, Dick.
 During the course of the play, he repeatedly seeks advice from the ghost of his idol, Humphrey Bogart, but eventually decides that he needs to be himself rather than imitating Bogart.
 Telling Linda that the right thing for her to do is to return to her husband, Felix quotes the famous lines that Bogart delivers to Ingrid Bergman in the last scene of Casablanca.